 Buying and setting up your computer

-In the meantime, if you need a laptop or tablet temporarily, you can borrow one through the Technology Loaner Program offered by the OIT Solutions Center.
+In the meantime, if you need a laptop or tablet temporarily, you can borrow one through the Technology Loaner Program offered by the OIT Tech Clinic.

-To download software and accessories for your academic studies, visit the OIT Store.
+To download software and accessories for your academic studies — Mathematica, MATLAB, Stata, VMware, etc. — visit the Princeton Software Center.

 When on campus, connect